KTH/integral-mecenat-integration/README.md

 [introduction](http://nvie.com/posts/a-successful-git-branching-model/)
 and the [git-flow tool](https://github.com/nvie/gitflow).
-Mainly all development goes into development branch and via releases into master which is built and pushed to docker hub continously by Jenkins.
+Mainly all development goes into development branch and via releases into master which is built and pushed to docker hub by our internal Jenkins.

 Set the version in all components with `mvn versions:set` from project root.